UPDATED: JULY 05, 2023 | 2 MIN READ

 Cheapest health insurance plan for students with low out-of-pocket maximums

 If you have frequent medical visits, enrolling in a high-tier plan with a low out-of-pocket maximum is best.
 Gold or Platinum tiers will allow you to reach your maximum quickly, so your insurer will start covering costs.
-The cheapest health insurance plan in Arizona comes from Ambetter from Arizona Complete Health.
+Arizona’s cheapest health insurance plan comes from Ambetter from Arizona Complete Health.

 Cheapest student health insurance plan with high out-of-pocket maximums